 To give yourself the best chance of success, make sure to plan, create, and prepare the demo script well before the pitch.

-What is a demo script?
+What is a sales demo script?

 A demo script is the written portion of your demo that outlines the narrative you’ll use when showcasing your visuals.
-Your demo script offers a prompt for critical messages, visuals, and benefits you want to cover with your clients during a demo.
+Your sales demo script offers a prompt for critical messages, visuals, and benefits you want to cover with your clients during a demo.

 Researching before writing a demo script